alttester/AltTester-Unity-SDK/Docs/source/pages/contributing.md

 ### Preparing your Fork

-* Click ‘Fork’ on GitHub, creating e.g. `yourname/alttester-unity-sdk`.
+* Click ‘Fork’ on GitHub, creating e.g. `yourname/AltTester-Unity-SDK`.
-* Clone your project: `git clone git@github.com:yourname/altester-unity-sdk`.
+* Clone your forked repository: `git clone git@github.com:yourname/AltTester-Unity-SDK`.
-* `cd alttester-unity-sdk`
+* `cd AltTester-Unity-SDK`

-For a more detailed tutorial check out the [GitHub Documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)
+For a more detailed tutorial check out the [GitHub Documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository)

-### Preparing a Merge Request
+### Preparing a pull Request

-After forking a project and applying your local changes, complete the following steps to create a merge request from your fork to contribute back to the main project:
+After forking a project and applying your local changes, complete the following steps to create a pull request from your fork to contribute back to the main project:

-* Go to **Projects > Your Projects** and select your fork of the repository.
+* In Github go to **Your Repositories** and open your forked repository.
-* In the left menu, go to **Merge Requests**, and click **New Merge Request**.
+* Click on **Contribute** and then **Open a pull request**.
-* In the *Source branch* drop-down list box, select your branch in your forked repository as the source branch.
+* In the *Compare:* drop-down list box, select your branch in your forked repository (*head repository*) as the source branch.
-* In the *Target branch* drop-down list box, select the `master` branch from the `altunitytester` repository as the target branch.
+* In the *Base:* drop-down list box, select the `development` branch from the `AltTester-Unity-SDK` repository  (*base repository*) as the target branch.
-* Assign a user to review your changes, and click **Submit merge request**.
+* Click **Create pull request** and assign a user to review your changes.

-For a more detailed tutorial check out the [GitLab Documentation](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html#when-you-work-in-a-fork).
+For a more detailed tutorial check out the [GitHub Documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).